“Congratulations Netflix User” Pop-up Scam

 - Guide 1: How to Remove "Congratulations Netflix User" Scam from Windows.

-- Guide 2: Get rid of "Congratulations Netflix User" Scam from Mac OS X.
+- Guide 2: Get rid of "Congratulations Netflix User" Scam on Mac OS X.

-- Guide 3: Remove "Congratulations Netflix User" Scam from Google Chrome.
+- Guide 3: Remove "Congratulations Netflix User" Scam in Google Chrome.

 - Guide 4: Erase "Congratulations Netflix User" Scam from Mozilla Firefox.